 The "Latch" function is equivalent to putting the fader to full for that fixture and touching again returns the fader to 0.

-The blue, grey or touch key can be allocated to Disabled, Select Group, Flash Fixtures, Timed Flash, Flash Master, Timed Flash Master, Swop Fixtures.
+The blue, grey or touch key can be allocated to Disabled, Select Group, Flash Fixtures, Timed Flash, Flash Master, Timed Flash Master, Swop Fixtures - see Fixture Groups for more details.

-The blue or grey key can be allocated to Disabled, Flash, Swop, Latch, Preload, Go.
+Keys and buttons can be allocated to Disabled, Flash, Timed Flash, Swop, Latch, Preload, Go, Tap Tempo, Release, Select If.

-The blue or grey key can be allocated to Disabled, Flash, Swop, Latch, Go, Stop, Preload, Connect, Tap Tempo.
+Keys and buttons can be allocated to Disabled, Flash, Timed Flash, Swop, Latch, Go, Stop, Preload, Connect, Tap Tempo, Release, Select If.

 These affect playback of cue lists and can be assigned to the handle's buttons: